Crack PTE “Describe Image” in 3 Simple Steps

 - Try to stick to a format as this will lessen your probability to baffle or making thinking sounds while describing the image on the test date.

 - Remember that every unusual pause, stammer or baffle is counted as an error by the system in real PTE Test which can significantly reduce your score.

 - If you feel that you have gone wrong somewhere while describing the image, you should not stop and should continue speaking fluently with sheer confidence.
 This will surely help you to at least gain full marks in pronunciation and fluency if not in content.

-Last but not the least, take up lots of practice of describe image task… as this is the only way which may help you to perform this task in the most efficient and scoring way on the final day.
+Last but not the least, take up lots of practice of describe image tasks, as this is the only way that may help you to perform this task in the most efficient and scoring way on the final day.